.

 A familiar Danziger theme, why even the title is repeated from an earlier Saber of London episode!

-This Brian Clemens story starts with us riding on board a fire engine, with no background music or commentary.
 It is attending the third warehouse fire in the London Borough of Stepney.
 The arsonist's method is to start the fire with a lighted candle, using woodshavings and gasolene to ensure the fire spreads quickly.

 John Hunter's only answer to the problem is Wait for Another Fire.
 Walter Allen his boss ain't impressed!
 However John's wish is soon granted- "quite a fire," he remarks to a bystander as they admire the latest conflagration.
 Watching is Sammy Peters (Peter Elliott in a good character role), who "loves to watch them burning."
 As he is holding a box of matches, the least suspicious mind might be on the alert!
 It turns out he has had nine convictions for arson between 1947 and 1953.
 But this rather pathetic figure maintains he is innocent, he'd only come to watch this fire.
 "You'll have to do better than that, Sammy," argues Inspector Martin (Reginald Marsh) as he arrests him.